(photograph by Andrew Buchanan)

-This course will familiarise students with English handwriting from the period 1350 to 1700.
-It will give students the skills to work with a range of English primary sources from the Renaissance.
-Students will be given a background in the development of late medieval scripts and build a strong knowledge of Early Modern hands.
-The course will cover Secretary and Italic scripts, both formal and informal.
-Students will learn the common abbreviations used in handwritten Early Modern documents and the idiosyncratic letter forms that make primary sources from the period initially seem so difficult to transcribe.
-They will also learn to date English manuscripts based on script style.
-Students should finish the course feeling secure in their recognition of Early Modern English scripts.
-They should feel confident to go forward and transcribe primary sources relevant to their research.
+This course will familiarise students with English handwriting from the period 1500 to 1700.
+It will give students the skills to work with a range of English primary sources from the early modern period.
+Students will build a strong knowledge of early modern hands.
+The course will cover secretary, italic, and mixed scripts, both formal and informal.
+Students will learn common abbreviations used in handwritten documents, as well as the idiosyncratic letter forms that make primary sources from the period initially seem so difficult to transcribe.

-Seminars will involve individual and group work on a wide range of documents such as literary texts, religious texts, letters, legal documents, court records, financial accounts and recipes.
+Seminars will involve individual and group work on a wide range of documents such as literary texts, religious texts, letters, parliamentary documents, financial accounts, and recipes.

 The course will culminate in an informal exam.